neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 ![train_cnn_task.png]({{ site.baseurl }}/images/create-task/train_cnn_task.png)
 *Figure 5: Inputs and output of train-cnn.*

-train-cnn has a single directory input port [train_data](https://github.com/kostasthebarbarian/platform_stories/tree/master/create_task/train-cnn/test_input/train_data).
-The task expects to find the following two files within the S3 location specified by train_data:
+train-cnn has a single directory input port [train_data](https://github.com/PlatformStories/create-task/tree/master/train-cnn/test_input/train_data).
+The task expects to find the following two files within train_data:

-- *X.npz*: Contains the training images as a numpy array in [npz format](http://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html).
+- *X.npz*: Training images as a numpy array saved in [npz format](http://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html).
 The array should have the following dimensional ordering: (num_images, num_bands, img_rows, img_cols).
-- *y.npz*: Contains a numpy array of numerical class labels for each training image in *X.npz*.
+- *y.npz*: Class labels corresponding to training images as a numpy array saved in npz format.

 train-cnn also has the optional string input ports bit_depth and nb_epoch.
 The former specifies the bit depth of the imagery and defaults to '8' and the latter defines the number of training epochs with a default value of '10'.
 The task produces a trained model in the form of a model architecture file *model_architecture.json* and a trained weights file *model_weights.h5*.
 These two outputs will be stored in the S3 location specified by the output port trained_model.